 Purchased capital assets are recorded in the General Fund at cost.
 Contributed capital assets are recorded at the fair market value at the date of contribution.
-Amortization is calculated on vehicle on a declining balance basis at 30% per annum.
+Amortization is calculated on vehicle and computer equipment on a declining balance basis at 30% per annum.